rotemhillel/Messages/README.md

 ## Installation

-1.npm install
+* npm install

-2.yum install redis-server OR brew install redis (for mac)
+* yum install redis-server OR brew install redis (for mac)

 ## Start The Server